WJSoftware/wj.Ocelot.Configuration/README.md

 The second overload, on the other hand, will require the specification of all the types used in configuration (for the 3 levels gateway, microservice and individual route), and will allow the inclusion of a new mapping algorithm.
-This is not a requirement, though, because the in-box algorithm can pick up new properties as long as they are named the same as in Ocelot's `FileRoute` class, and have the same return type, or its nullable version.
+This is not a requirement, though, because the in-box algorithm can pick up new properties as long as they are named the same as in Ocelot's `FileRoute` class, and have the same return type (or its nullable version).

 **IMPORTANT**:  It his highly recommended to always use nullable types.